Millenux/puppet-testguide/README.md

 We now have a Puppet module with common resources, a template and a custom function.
 And everything is automatically tested the moment we push it to our repository.
 Well, sort of.
 We test for correct syntax and style but we do not test if our code works as designed.
-This will be part of our next and final step.
+This will be part of the next step.

   [PuppetForge]: https://forge.puppetlabs.com/ "Puppet Forge"
   [ModuleLayoutDocumentation]: http://docs.puppetlabs.com/puppet/3.6/reference/modules_fundamentals.html#module-layout "Puppetlabs module-layout documentation"